apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

-Libraries supporting the Device interface can implement a ``__arrow_c_device_stream__`` method on those objects, which works the same as ``__arrow_c_stream__`` except for returning a ArrowDeviceArrayStream structure instead of a ArrowArrayStream
+Libraries supporting the Device interface can implement a ``__arrow_c_device_stream__`` method on those objects, which works the same as ``__arrow_c_stream__`` except for returning an ArrowDeviceArrayStream structure instead of an ArrowArrayStream
 structure:

 .. py:method:: __arrow_c_device_stream__(self, requested_schema=None, **kwargs)